-The short answer is that rainwater harvesting is not illegal.
+The short answer is that rainwater harvesting is not illegal on a federal level.

 Is it Illegal to Collect Rainwater?

-It's been believed that the collection of rainwater would halt the rainfall’s natural flow into the earth’s aquifers and streams.
-However, a study published by the Scientific World Journal shows that the amount of rainwater collected by individual homes would have little to no effect on the hydrologic cycle on a macro-level.
-In fact, since most collected rainwater would be used for gardening and household purposes, the water would eventually be returned to the ground anyway.
+While a study published by the Scientific World Journal shows that the amount of rainwater that could potentially be collected by individual homes would have little to no effect on the hydrologic cycle on a macro-level, a handful of states limit the volume of collectible water to a certain number of gallons.

-Other reasons for government restriction are based on old laws known as prior appropriation, which were implemented as a first-come, first-serve basis for settlers in the Old West.
+Other reasons for state restriction are based on laws known as prior appropriation, which were implemented as a first-come, first-serve basis for settlers in the Old West.
 Prior appropriation laws are generally applied toward groundwater and surface water situations, but some states still consider rainwater as part of the prior appropriation doctrine as well.

 Organizations such as the American Rainwater Catchment Systems Association (ARCSA) work with state governments in making rainwater collection an available option for its citizens.

 Since water rights vary from state to state it's important for you to check with your own state's legislation before setting up your rainwater harvesting system.
 Some states such as Arkansas, Colorado, Kansas, Oregon, Utah, and Washington may require a permit before rainwater catchment can be implemented.
 But the majority of states have no restriction at all while some states even encourage rainwater harvesting with incentives.